 This is where the problem exists.
 If you are only working on your project, at your speed, then you have control as to when you decide to finish this production.
 When you’re working with top-tier Artists, though… well, that’s a different story.
 They are expecting an incredible result as fast as they can spill out their music, so their production crew has to be at the ready and have the kind of experience and knowledge to be able to keep up with their musical demands.

 Where would one learn all of this?
 Where could one gain experience in working at the top-tier of the Audio Industry?
 How does one take in all of the softwares/hardwares that the Industry uses on the daily, with proficiency?
 How does one learn to apply all of this knowledge to every facet of the Audio Industry?
 Great questions!
 SCHOOL!

 This industry demands technological expertise from those that end up on working at the top level.
 Anymore, YOU really have to LEARN into this industry.
-The Conservatory of Recording Arts and Sciences (CRAS) is THE PREMIERE Audio Engineering Program in the United States, and for over 30 years has become the Gold Standard in preparing people just like YOU for the greatest heights in this industry.
+The Conservatory of Recording Arts and Sciences (CRAS) is an Audio Engineering Program in the United States, and for over 30 years has become the Gold Standard in preparing people just like YOU for the greatest heights in this industry.
 With their hands-on approach in 13 World Class Studios, their Award Winning Instructors, and a slew of Industry Recognized Certifications, CRAS has propelled the careers of countless people just like you that once only considered working in this field a “dream.”